dianfu/sc/intl.en-US/Exclusive Mode/Flink Datastream Development Guide/Example of DataStream jobs/Read data from Alibaba Cloud DataHub.md

     private static String topicSourceName = "yourTopic";
     private static String accessId = "yourAK";
     private static String accessKey = "yourAS";
-    private static Long datahubStartInMs = 0L;// Sets the time that corresponds to the start offset.
+    private static Long datahubStartInMs = 0L;// Set the time that corresponds to the start offset.
     ```

 6. Go to the directory where the pom.xml file is saved and run the following command to package the file: